drichards188/search-assign/README.md

 # Hello Dev Team

 This has been an interesting assignment with an incredible amount of future depth.
-For context, I have spent the majority of my experience in the backend.
-My interview prep was primarily data structures and algorithms.
-As such I hope to emphasize my quick context switch and ability to quickly experiment, learn and produce, rather than focusing on the perfectness of the code.
+I hope to emphasize my quick context switch and ability to quickly experiment, learn and produce, rather than focusing on the perfectness of the code.

 I hope to have the opportunity to continue to learn and grow with you.
 I hope my positive growth mindset indicates that I